ymcui/ChatGPT-in-Academia/README.md

 In order to identify whether the text is from AI-assisted engine (such as ChatGPT) or human, several tools are released, which might help in identifying potential plagiarism and academic misconduct.

-**💡 NOTE: These tools are not entirely reliable at the moment based on my own experience. **
+**💡NOTE: These tools are not entirely reliable at the moment based on my own experience.**

 **⚠️ WARNING: Use with caution, beware of data collection, especially for those PRIVATE data.**